iwashi1798/Tier4Hw/README.md

 Testcase 2: add 2 Abag and 1 Bbag to cart, and then change Abag from 2 to 3, and show correct price and quantity on the page
 Expect: Price==6400 and quantity==4

-Testcase3: Delete 2 Abag from cart, and show correct price and quantity on the page
+Testcase3:  add 2 Abag and 1 Bbag to cart and than delete 2 Abag from cart, and show correct price and quantity on the page
 Expect: Price==1600 and quantity==1